fishing Dartmouth sea angling Devon uk charter boat shore plaice turbot bass river dart

 Photo courtesy of Mike Concannon

-I really enjoy fishing the banks from my own small boat "Smokin' Bloata" as it gives me the freedom to fish the shallow multiple banks at the western extremity of the Skerries, just inside Start Point, about 9 miles from Dartmouth.
+I really enjoyed many happy hours, fishing the banks from my own small boat "Smokin' Bloata" as it gave me the freedom to fish the shallow multiple banks at the western extremity of the Skerries, just inside Start Point, about 9 miles from Dartmouth.

 Eddie Taylor